mi-schi/php-code-checker/README.md

 ## Usage

-Use python to execute the scripts in the project folder:
+Use python to execute the script in the project folder:

     checker.py all
     checker.py check